matplotlib/matplotlib/doc/devel/MEP/MEP14.rst

 - It only handles right-to-left languages, and doesn't handle many special features of Unicode, such as combining diacriticals.
-- The multiline support is imperfect and only supports manual line-breaking -- it can not break up a paragraph into lines of a certain length.
+- The multiline support is imperfect and only supports manual line-breaking -- it cannot break up a paragraph into lines of a certain length.
 - It also does not handle inline formatting changes in order to support something like Markdown, reStructuredText or HTML.
 (Though